Skip to main content

 Does the description clarify parameter syntax, constraints, interactions, or defaults beyond what the schema provides?

-Schema coverage is 100%, and both parameters (cwd, path) have clear descriptions in the input schema.
-The tool description adds no additional meaning beyond what the schema already provides.
-Baseline 3 is appropriate.
+Schema coverage is 100% with clear parameter descriptions.
+The tool description adds no extra meaning beyond what the schema already provides.
+Baseline 3 applies.

 Input schemas describe structure but not intent.
 Descriptions should explain non-obvious parameter relationships and valid value ranges.